huan/watchdog.icu/README.md

 curl $CANCEL_URL
 ```

-1. After you visted the above `FEED_URL` for the first time, the `RESET_URL` will be called from the Watchdog.ICU in 60 seconds.
+1. After you visited the above `FEED_URL` for the first time, the `RESET_URL` will be called from the Watchdog.ICU in 60 seconds.
 1. To prevent the `RESET_URL` to be called, you have to keep visiting the `FEED_URL` again no more than 60 seconds.
 1. To cancel the watchdog, call `CANCEL_URL`